kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 We wanted to understand what makes some autonomous systems more likely to host malicious activity.

-### IPv4 Topology Primer
-The topology of IPv4 is characterized by three levels of hierarchy, IP addresses, subnets, and ASes.
-IP addresses on IPv4 are 32-bit sequences that identify hosts or network interfaces.
-Subnets are groups of IP addresses.
-Autonomous systems (ASes) are managed blocks of subnets that have independent routing policies.
-IPv4 is divided into about 65,000 of these ASes, which are managed by universities, public institutions, and private enterprises.
-There are 200,000,000 subnets on IPv4 today, and 2^32 IP addresses.

-### IPv4 Fragementation
+### IPv4 Fragmentation
 We gathered historical data on the mapping between IP addresses and ASes from 2007 to 2015 to generate a longitudinal map of IPv4.

 We found that IPv4 is fragmenting.

-*FIGURE*

-This trend is clear in the data.
 Since 2005, the total number of ASes has been growing about 70% per year.
 During the same period, we see a rise in the number of small ASes and a decline in the number of large ones.
 These results make sense given the fact that growth in IPv4 access requires the reallocation of existing address space.

+*FIGURE*

 ### AS Fragmentation
 Digging deeper, we analyzed the composition, size, and fragmentation of ASes that have hosted disproportionate amounts of phishing activity since 2007.